sbordeyne/renpy-text-editor/README.md

 - [x] Collapsing blocks of code
     - [x] collapsing with "#region region-name" and "#endregion" comments
     - [x] collapsing labels, screens, python, init, statements and functions
+- [x] Reassign Keybindings how you see fit, including support for F13-F24 keys.

 # Planned Features